iTwin/viewer/packages/modules/error-handling-react/README.md

 # Development

-When making changes to the src, run `npm start` in the package's root folder to enable source watching and rebuild, so the dev-server will have access to updated code on succesful code compilation.
+When making changes to the src, run `npm start` in the package's root folder to enable source watching and rebuild, so the dev-server will have access to updated code on successful code compilation.